 Things To Do in Philly at Night

 We have highlighted some of the best places to visit in Philadelphia in one day, but our sightseeing adventure is not over yet!
-To complete your 1 Day in Philadelphia Itinerary, dine at one of the city’s most famous taverns and then join the revelers on South Street for a few drinks.
+To complete your 1 Day in Philadelphia Itinerary, relax on the riverside, dine at one of the city’s most famous taverns and then join the revelers on South Street for a few drinks.

 Spruce Street Harbor Park

 Before going to dinner, give your feet a rest at the riverside park, Spruce Street Harbor.
 In the relaxing urban oasis, you can swing in a hammock, play a game of chess or stroll along the boardwalk.
 After a long day of sightseeing in Philadelphia, it is the perfect way to wind down the day.